 Global Head of Neurology Development, Sanofi

-“CIDP is a debilitating disease, often with challenging comorbidities, and nearly a third of patients fail to respond or do not adequately respond to available therapies.
+“CIDP is a debilitating disease, often with challenging comorbidities, and nearly a third of patients experience failure to or do not adequately respond to available therapies.
 Our riliprubart CIDP study is the only evaluating a broad spectrum of participants, including those who experienced failure of standard-of-care therapy, as well as the first study to investigate neurofilament light chain levels as a key biomarker of CIDP progression.
-These results bring us hope that riliprubart may reduce disability and underlying nerve cell damage, further validating our ongoing CIDP phase 3 studies.”
+These results bring us hope that riliprubart may reduce disability and underlying nerve damage, further validating our ongoing CIDP phase 3 studies.”

 Results from part A and B showed: